 You may also be eligible for program-specific funds, such as:

 Use the UCM Scholarship Finder to learn more about program-specific scholarships.

 The Pre-Doctoral track will prepare you for a Ph.D. program in history.
 You will have the opportunity to work closely with a faculty advisor on your thesis and complete a comprehensive exam and a thesis in this track.
 Careers include

 The Applied Public History track will prepare you for a variety of diverse career paths in public history.
 This track features many hands-on learning opportunities and project-driven courses.
-The program culminates in an internship at such places as Arrow Rock Historical Site, Truman Presidential Library and Museum, or the National Archives of Kansas City.
+The program culminates in an internship with places such as Knob Noster State Park and the Missouri State Archives.
 To graduate, you will be required to complete an internship and a public history project, as well as a comprehensive exam.
 Careers include

 The Enrichment track is designed for secondary school educators who wish to enrich their knowledge of history so as to improve their classroom experience.
 This track focuses on more intensive study of historical fields with additional seminars.
 This track is ideal if you want to study history for intellectual self-fulfillment, to improve your teaching techniques, or for other vocational reasons.
 It requires at least four seminars and a comprehensive exam to graduate, but no thesis or capstone project.
 Careers include